sinistersnare/SinScheme/README.md

 If you have easy instructions on how to do it for your platform, please send a PR!!!

+## TODO: ##
+* Support variable shadowing in desugar.
+* Support t0 => e0 cond-clause syntax in desugar.
+* Actually desugar dynamic-wind and dont add it to the wrapped runtime funcs.

 ## Running The Compiler ##

 (right now, we dont clear the `build/` folder, so make sure to clear it out once in a while...)